m3mnoch/dcl-utils/UNOFFICIAL_FAQ.md

 Not really.

 It's a virtual world.
-Inside of it, who own land can build games for you to play on their property.
-Think about how you can have Disneyland right next to a pet store but also next to a paintball arena.
+Inside of it, whoever owns land can build games for you to play on their property.
+It's similar to how you can have Disneyland right next to a pet store but also next to a paintball arena.

 ### That sounds awesome!
 When can I play?